Supplier Management Guide: Build Strong Vendor Relations

 What is supplier management?

-Supplier management is the process of handling vendor relations, procurement, performance evaluation, and risk management.
-It ensures that suppliers deliver quality products, comply with standards, and support business goals.
+Supplier management refers to the process of overseeing vendor relationships, procurement activities, performance monitoring, and compliance management.
+It ensures suppliers deliver high-quality goods and services while supporting business objectives.

 Why is supplier management important?